aparrett/trading-dashboard-api/README.md

 brew services start redis
 ```

-10. Create a .env that has the environment variables listed in .env.example.
+10. Create a filed named `.env` that has the environment variables listed in .env.example.
 For example:

 ```
 DATABASE_URL=postgresql://postgres:admin@localhost:5432/trading_dashboard